Potassium is the most abundant intracellular cation, with a normal plasma concentration of 3.5-5.5 mmol/L.

-The treatment of hyperkalaemia generally depends on the plasma concentration of potassium and presence or absence of ECG changes.
-Most trusts will have their own protocol for the management of hyperkalaemia, which can also be found in the resuscitation council's guidance.
+The treatment of hyperkalaemia generally depends on the plasma concentration of potassium and the presence or absence of ECG changes.
+Most trusts will have their own protocol for the management of hyperkalaemia, additionally, the resuscitation council's produces their own guidance.

-In patients with significant hyperkalaemia (i.e. > 6.5 mmol/L) or ECG changes, they should be given 10 ml of 10% calcium gluconate over 10 minutes to protect the myocardium.
+In patients with significant hyperkalaemia (i.e. > 6.5 mmol/L) or ECG changes, 10 ml of 10% calcium gluconate over 10 minutes should be given to protect the myocardium.
 This should improve changes on the ECG and is able to transiently stabilise the myocardium for 30-60 minutes.

 Insulin is the main medication that is used to drive potassium intracellularly to cause a transient fall in plasma potassium concentration.
 It is usually given as 10 units of a short-acting insulin (e.g. ACTRAPID) alongside dextrose (e.g. 50 ml 50% or 100 ml 20%) over 30 minutes.